Indicators of Tambara-Yamagami categories and Gauss sums: Introduction

-Quadratic and bilinear forms on finite abeliean groups appear in various places in topology and geometry.
-We give some examples: \begin{itemize} \item The ``torsion linking pairing'' on the torsion part of the $n$-th integral homology of a $(2n + 1)$ dimensional real compact manifold coming from Poincare duality and intersection pairing, for example, see \cite{KK:LP}.
+Quadratic and bilinear forms on finite abelian groups appear in various places in topology and geometry.
+We give some examples: \begin{itemize} \item The ``torsion linking pairing'' on the torsion part of the $n$-th integral homology of a $(2n + 1)$ dimensional real compact manifold coming from Poincar\'e duality and intersection pairing, for example, see \cite{KK:LP}.
 For $3$-manifolds we get a pairing on the torsion $1$-cycles related to the linking number.
 For this reason, discriminant forms are called linking pairs in \cite{KK:LP}. \item Intersection pairing on the torsion part of middle cohomology of a $(4n + 2)$ dimensional manifold and computation of Kervaire-Arf invariants, see \cite{Br:G}. \item Study of integral lattices coming from algebraic geometry, for example study of $K_3$ surfaces, see \cite{VVN:ISBF}.
-For each non-degenerate discriminant form $(G,b)$, there exists a pair $(L,B)$, where $L \simeq \ZZ^n$ and $B: L \times L \to \ZZ$ is a non-degenerate symmetric $\ZZ$-bilinear form such that $G = L'/L$ and $b$ is the $\QQ/\ZZ$ valued form induced on $L'/L$ by $B$; here $L'$ denotes the dual lattice of $L$.
-For this reason we have borrowed the name ``discriminant form'' from \cite{VVN:ISBF} for pairs $(G,b)$. \end{itemize} We hope that the methods of calculation of Gauss sums in section \ref{section-TY} will have other uses in computations of Gauss sums coming from the above sources.
+Let $G$ be a finite abelian group and $b$ be a non-degenerate symmetric bilinear form on $G$.
+For each pair $(G,b)$, there exists a pair $(L,B)$, where $L \simeq \ZZ^n$ and $B: L \times L \to \ZZ$ is a non-degenerate symmetric $\ZZ$-bilinear form such that $G = L'/L$ and $b$ is the $\QQ/\ZZ$ valued form induced on $L'/L$ by $B$; here $L'$ denotes the dual lattice of $L$.
+For this reason we have borrowed the name ``discriminant form'' from \cite{VVN:ISBF} for pairs $(G,b)$. \end{itemize} We hope that the methods of calculation of Gauss sums will have other uses in computations of Gauss sums coming from the above sources.

-{\bf Acknowledgement:} This work would not be possible without the guidance of Richard Ng during the inception of the project.
+{\bf Acknowledgment:} This work would not be possible without the guidance of Siu-Hung Ng during the inception of the project.
 We are grateful to him for suggesting the problem for this project.
-We would also like to thank him for his encouragement, for many useful conversations and pointing out many references.
+We would also like to thank him for his encouragement, many useful conversations, and for pointing out many references.
+We would like to thank both our referees for thoughtful reviews.
+The referee's suggested revision of an earlier draft had lead to a lot of simplification of our previous proof and a signification reduction in the preparatory lemmas needed.